Meet the family of 6 that actually lives in the 'Bachelor' home

 Twice a year, Haraden, his wife and four kids move out of the home while the reality show crew descends to make dreams come true — and now the dad is revealing behind-the-scenes details, along with what it’s like for your home to be one of the most recognizable properties on TV.

 It takes 42 days to make the magic happen.
-"When [the crew] comes, we move out for 42 days," Haraden told TODAY Home.
+"When (the crew) comes, we move out for 42 days," Haraden, who owns the construction company The Marshall Group, told TODAY Home.
 "Everything we own leaves the property and goes into storage."

 The home gets an overhaul.
 It takes more than a few cameras and a fridge stocked with wine to get the 9,000-square-foot mansion ready for every set of rose ceremonies.